GoddeyUwamari/cloudbill/PROJECT_STATUS.md

 ## Questions to Ask AI at Start of Next Session

 "I'm continuing the CloudBill project.
 Here's where we are:
-- All project structure and configs are complete
+- All project structure, configs, and shared utilities are complete
-- Logger and TypeScript types implemented
+- Currently working on: Auth Service implementation
-- Currently working on: shared/database/connection.ts
+- Next file to create: services/auth-service/src/config/database.config.ts
-- Please give me production-ready code for the database connection layer with PostgreSQL pooling and multi-tenant support"
+- Please give me production-ready code for the Auth Service starting with database config"

 ---